 - The nonsense of obsessively building up as many income streams as possible does not mean that pushing as many options as possible is a bad thing.
 With the latter, we provoke the “serendipity” phenomenon and I don’t wanna miss that.

 - Don’t expect a guide to wealth.
 All I want to do is to share some reflections on the topic.
 So take them with a grain of salt.

 What’s wrong with multiple passive income streams?
 Nothing but…

+And indeed, I think it’s excellent when people try to generate cash flow and move their asses to pursue their happiness.
 So for the record: Passive income is great.
-Honestly, I feel connected to anyone who tries to generate the one or other income stream.
+Honestly, I feel connected to anyone who tries to generate one or another income stream.
 I also pursue this goal.